List of Sesame Street recurring segments: Number of the Day

+A new song debuted in season 55, led by Elmo and Tango dancing together and counting toys.

 Abby's Amazing Adventures

 Introduced in Season 49, the series stars Abby Cadabby and her stepbrother Rudy in animated form.
 The segment aired from November 17, 2018 to June 24, 2021 and has aired 13 episodes so far.

 Big Bird's Road Trip

 In the series, Big Bird interviews a child from cities across the United States of America (as well as the occasional international locale).
 The interviews are presented as video chats back home to Elmo on Sesame Street.
 Following Big Bird's arrival in California, the segment's format changed to having pre-recorded interviews with children as Big Bird and Elmo watch them back on Sesame Street.
 This segment aired during Season 50.

 I Wonder, What If, Let's Try

-The recurring segment highlighted, as the children thinking process in creative playful problem-solving.
+The recurring segment highlighted, as the children thinking process in creative playful problem-solving hosted by Elmo.
 It was first aired since season 51.

 Celebrating Me, Celebrating You, Celebrating Us!

+Hosted by Elmo.
 It was first aired in season 53.